Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Bladder Stones

 Urinary stones are like small pebbles that form in the urine from crystals.
-These urinary stones can obstruct the urethra, causing pain and difficulty for the cat to pee.
+These stones can obstruct the urethra, causing pain and difficulty for the cat to pee.

-• Your cat is straining to pass urine but nothing is coming out
+• Your cat is straining to pass urine but nothing is coming out.

 • Your cat stops eating and becomes sluggish and apathetic and cries in pain.